mowings/picam_simple_server/README.md

 Raspberry Pi Camera Simple HTTP Server
 ===

-A couple of demos showing how to pull stills of the pi cam and serve them on a web page
+A couple of demos showing how to pull stills from the pi cam and serve them on a web page, useful if you want to play with the camera, but don't have (or want to use) a monitor.

+Image data is pulled into memory to save wear on the flash.

+camserv.py allows you to play with most camera settings when you snap a picture.

 ### capture.py